SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-database-for-mysql.md

 * **MySQL Audit logs**.
 To know more about the different log types and schemas collected for Azure Database for MySQL, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/concepts-audit-logs#access-audit-logs).
 * **MySQL Slow Query Logs**.
 To know more about the different log types and schemas collected for Azure Database for MySQL, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/mysql/flexible-server/concepts-slow-query-logs#access-slow-query-logs).
 * **Platform Metrics for Azure Database for MySQL**.
 These metrics are available in [Microsoft.DBforMySQL/flexibleServers](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-dbformysql-flexibleservers-metrics) namespace.
-For more information on supported metrics and dimesnsions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/concepts-monitoring#list-of-metrics).
+For more information on supported metrics and dimensions, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/concepts-monitoring#list-of-metrics).

 ## Setup